 To find out whether your state has a specific dog-bite statute, you should check with an experienced attorney in your area.

 Most injuries from horses are caused by kicks rather than bites.
 Most states do not have specific laws regarding injuries caused by horses, so such injuries are typically are treated in the same manner as injuries caused by other domestic animals: under standard rules of negligence.
 This means that the owner of a horse will usually be held liable for injuries caused by the horse if the owner knew or had reason to know of the horse's dangerous tendencies.
 Also, consistent with other animal cases, a horse owner may not be liable for injuries if the owner can prove the injured person "assumed the risk," was "contributorily negligent," or provoked the horse.

 People who own or keep wild animals are often subject to strict liability in the same way that dog owners are responsible for dog bites under dog-bite laws.
 The reason for this is that the act of keeping an animal that is potentially uncontrollable and vicious is considered inherently dangerous.
 Thus, even if the owner of a wild animal goes to extreme measures to protect people from his animal (such as building high fences), if the animal does end up injuring someone, the owner can be held liable regardless of the effort he or she took to protect the public.

 The type of animal that injures you can affect your legal rights.
-To find out if your state has specific "dog-bite laws" or other animal-specific laws, and to discuss your potential claim for injury, you should contact an lawyer.
-A local attorney can provide a free initial claim assessment and provide additional information about the law in your jurisdiction.
+To find out if your state has specific "dog-bite laws" or other animal-specific laws, and to discuss your potential claim for injury, you should contact an experienced personal injury lawyer.

 Contact a qualified personal injury attorney to make sure your rights are protected.